kajigor/relational-interpreters/README.md

-# relational-interpreters
+# Relational Interpreters

-The implementations of relational interpreters in functional logic programming languages
+These are implementations of relational interpreters in functional logic programming languages based on https://github.com/Lozov-Petr/noCanren/tree/master/samples